 Unlike all of the other reviews about ConvertKit out there which were written by people who have never used the email marketing platform and solely wrote a review for the sake of generating affiliate income – in typical ScaleMath fashion, in this post we’ll be diving deep 🏊♂️ into ConvertKit after using it for over 12 months.

-Spoiler: we’re still using it!
+Spoiler: we’re actually still using it!

 What is ConvertKit?

-ConvertKit is a new, powerful email marketing service provider that makes it easy for anyone to get started.
+ConvertKit is a relatively new, powerful email marketing service provider that makes it easy for anyone to get started.

 Originally created by Nathan Barry out of frustration with the other tools that were available to him.
 Isn’t that the best kind of founder story?
 He built what is (arguably) the world’s best email marketing software – making it available to everyone – because he was unsatisfied with dealing with the mediocre competition.

-It is important to note that it is in no way comparable to software like Lemlist – those are tools used for outbound marketing.
+It is important to note that it is in no way comparable to software like Respona – those are tools used for outbound marketing.
 ConvertKit should only be used to email people who explicitly opt-in to receive emails from you or your company.